krunch-9/SQL-Inventory-Management-System/README.md

 # SQL-Inventory-Management-System
 A simple inventory management system focused on key tasks such as adding and managing products, tracking stock levels, and generating simple reports.
-It aids small individuals or businesses to easily track stock, avoid shortages, and maintain an organized inventory without larger systems complexities..
+It aids small individuals or businesses easily track stock, avoid shortages, and maintain an organized inventory without larger systems complexities..